quiltdata/quilt/buildyml.md

 ```
 See the [`pandas.read_csv` documentation](https://pandas.pydata.org/pandas-docs/stable/generated/pandas.read_csv.html) for a full list of supported options.
 Options allow users to skip lines, type columns, specify delimiters, and much more.

+Transforms and `KEYWORD_ARG`s can also be provided at the group level, in which case they apply to all succeeding subtrees.

 ## Column types
 By default, `quilt build` converts some file types (e.g., csv, tsv) to Pandas DataFrames using `pandas.read_csv`.
 Sometimes, usually due to columns of mixed types, pandas will throw an exception during `quilt build`.
 In such cases it's helpful to include column types in `build.yml` by adding a `dtype` parameter: